kong-education/edu-student-assignments/konnect_for_developers/README.md

    ```shell
    deck file openapi2kong --spec ./openapi.yaml --output-file ./flights_deck.yaml
    ```
+   **Note:** Make sure you name the deck file correctly according to your team, i.e. customer,flights,routes,booking

 9. Convert the decK file to Terraform configuration.
 Example:
    ```shell
    deck file kong2tf -s ./flights_deck.yaml -o flights.tf
    ```
+   **Note:** Make sure you name the Terraform file correctly according to your team, i.e. customer,flights,routes,booking

-10. Inject your product name into the *application_template.tf* file with the following commands.
+10. Inject your product name into the *application_template.tf* file with the following commands:

     **Note:** It is important to set the name correctly.
 This value should only be one of the following depending on your team:
     - *flights*